 If you are considering walking the Via de la Plata, maybe my experience walking this Camino de Santiago can be useful and insightful.
 I hope reading these words can help you with your own Camino.
 I divided the story regarding my Camino into four parts.
 This is the second part of the Via de la Plata, from Mérida to Salamanca.

 Finally, you should also note that these stages may not coincide with the official ones you will find in other guides.
 Some personal challenges made me change my initial plans.
 But you’ll soon read all about it.
-As for the stages, I wrote an article where I cover all the Via de la Plata stages with accommodation and advice.
+As for the stages, I wrote an article where I covered all the Via de la Plata stages with accommodation and advice.

 Mérida: The first challenge of the Via de la Plata